3/6/2025

 Conference Operator

-Zach.
 Thank you.
 We'll take our next question.
-This is from the line of Julian Hung from Steele.
+This is from the line of Julian Hung from Stiefel.
 Please go ahead.

 speaker

-Hi.
-Good morning.
-It's Justin Kiewit.
+Hi, good morning.
+It's Justin Keywood here.
 Just some additional questions on the tariffs.
 So we understand there's significant U.S. capacity, 60,000 square feet where production could potentially shift if needed.
-What are some of the parameters there where you would increase investment into the U.S. or perhaps price increases is the appropriate route.
+What are some of the parameters there where you would increase investment into the U.S.?
+Or perhaps price increases is the appropriate route.
 How do you balance those options?

 speaker

-I think, Justin, if I understand correctly your question, how we mitigate that is a mixed bag.
-A bit of price increase to a customer after that.
-A product that we have tariff.
-How can we mitigate that and maybe do the final assembly in the U.S. How can we find a different supplier in the exact country where we need to do the assembly?
-So I think it will be a mixed scenario that will give us some results and be assured that in the next few quarters I think we'll be able to give you some color on the size of tariff we got on each quarter.
-What are we doing?
-How we see things.
+I think, Justin, if I understand correctly your question, it's how we mitigate that is a mixed bag, right?
+A bit of price increase to our customer.
+After that, a product that we have tariff, how can we mitigate that and maybe do the final assembly in the U.S.?
+How can we find a different supplier in the exact country? where we need to do the assembly.
+So I think it will be a mixed scenario that will give us some results, and be assured that in the next three quarters, I think we'll be able to give you some color on the size of tariff we got on each quarter, what are we doing, how we see things.
 But again, it's very fresh.
 It just happened yesterday.
-So now all the scenario we have done in the last few weeks, we're going to fine-tune it and where we put that into execution.
+So now all the scenario we have done in the last few weeks, we're going to fine-tune it, and we're going to put that into execution.

 speaker

 Understood.
 Thank you.
-And then the balance sheet is in pretty good shape.
-1.6 times levered.
-The valuation, it's at a 20-20 low right now.
-We're calculating it at 8 times the guided EBITDA.
+And then the balance sheet's in pretty good shape, 1.6 times levered.
+The valuation, it's at a 2020 low right now.
+We're calculating it at eight times the guided EBITDA.
 What are some of the capital allocation priorities?
-Is buybacks or an M&A?
-Is it an inquisitive in the past?
-Are there any M&A opportunities perhaps in the U.S.?
+Is buybacks or an SIB on the table?
+I know that Savaria has been acquisitive in the past.
+Are there any M&A opportunities perhaps in the U.S.? ?

 speaker

 I think, again, good question.
-We are very lucky.
-We have a good balance sheet and you see balance sheet is important when there's a bit of more turbulence.
-The guy that doesn't have a good balance sheet makes it much more difficult.
-So again, M&A, our friend Nicola is still working with us.
+Yeah, we are very lucky.
+We have a very good balance sheet.
+And you see balance sheet is important when there's a bit of more turbulence.
+The guy that doesn't have a good balance sheet make it much more difficult.
+So, again, M&A, our friend Nicolas is still working with us.
 He's doing some phone calls.
-So for sure, we are still looking at that.
-Again, there's a bit more some talking and some major acquisition.
-We need to close one this week.
-I think we still want to see what happens with the tariff.
-But definitely this is on the plate.
-I think Steve said earlier, CAPEX, and we will continue to make investment in our R&D because it's important to launch some new products, to buy equipment, to improve our factories, to become more productive.
-So definitely we're going to continue at the same rate we were doing in the last few quarters.
-Great.
+So, for sure, we are still looking at that.
+Again, there will be more some talk-in and some major acquisition.
+Are we going to close one this week?
+I think we still want to see what happens with the tariff, but definitely this is on the plate.
+I think Steve said earlier, CapEx, and we will continue to make investments in our R&D because it's important to launch some new products, to buy equipment, to improve our factories and become more productive.
+So definitely we're going to continue a bit the same way we were doing in the last few quarters.
+Steve, do you want to add something?
+No, that was a good summary.

 speaker

-Just one final one.
-On Europe and Handicare, are there any sales into the U.S.?
-Or is that contained?
+Great.
+Just one final one on Europe and Handicare.
+Are there any sales into the U.S., or is that contained?

 speaker

-Since we did the acquisition, we brought back everything to manufacture in North America.
-So now the Handicare doesn't ship from Europe to the U
+Since we did the acquisition, we brought back everything to manufacture in North America, so now the Handicare doesn't ship from Europe to the U.S.

 speaker